-- 1. Students who are performing at or above grade level but who seek a more challenging curriculum and, in particular, who wish to capitalize upon the enrichment potential of individually paced and independently completed online instruction. - 2.
+- Students who are performing at or above grade level but who seek a more challenging curriculum and, in particular, who wish to capitalize upon the enrichment potential of individually paced and independently completed online instruction. - 2.
 Students who are already successfully learning at home but whose home schooling would be complimented with FDA's comprehensive, formal, and standards-based online curriculum. - 3.
 Students who are performing below grade level and who wish to focus their education exclusively on an independent online course of study, starting at the student's current skill and knowledge level and building forward at a pace determined by the student in collaboration with online instructors and FDA Academic Coaches. - 4.
 Students who have been removed from school for disciplinary reasons but who are committed to, and capable of, regaining their focus on academic pursuits in the independent and solitary context of online instruction delivered in their homes.

-Students will be encouraged to register with the Ohio Text Alert System to receive important information throughout the school year. www.ohioalerts.org/findlaydigitalacademy
+Students will be strongly encouraged to register-with the FDA Remind System to receive important information throughout the school year, including emergency notifications.
+(Procedures to register in this system will be shared during orientation.)